 the Marchant feares, ere rich at home he lands.

-Again, you can see a much larger, zoomable image here.
+You can see a much larger, zoomable image here.
 The lines appear under yet another repetition of Dowse's name, and read as follows:

 Prayse not the beuty of thy wife though she of forme be sped